 - RafflePress – Helps you run viral giveaway campaigns to promote your WooCommerce store.

-- PushEngage – Helps you connect with visitors after they leave your website through web push notifications.
+- PushEngage – Allows you to connect with visitors after they leave your website through web push notifications.

 For a more comprehensive list, see our expert pick of the best WooCommerce plugins that we recommend.